estonkaranja/Triangle/README.md

 For any suport please email: estonkaranja881@gmail.com tel:+254 724 351 764.

 ### Copyright
-© Designed by Brian Orina 2019
+© Designed by estonkaranja 2019
 # Triangle
 # track